-- critically evaluate the personal, organisational, and legal/regulatory context in which information systems could be used, the risks of such use and the constraints that may affect how cyber security is implemented and managed, - explain security requirements, and specify appropriate security measures, - critically analyse the nature, role and problems of data in all aspects of modern life as well as the scope and limits of technologies and human factors in security, - carry out risk analysis and evaluate compliance issues for data in an organisation or company, - undertake security audits of policies, practices and technologies.
+- critically evaluate the personal, organisational, and legal/regulatory context in which information systems could be used, the risks of such use and the constraints that may affect how cyber security is implemented and managed,

+- explain security requirements, and specify appropriate security measures,

+- critically analyse the nature, role and problems of data in all aspects of modern life as well as the scope and limits of technologies and human factors in security,

+- carry out risk analysis and evaluate compliance issues for data in an organisation or company,

+- undertake security audits of policies, practices and technologies.

-Assessment: Group Work - Presentation (30%)
+Assessment: Assignment 1 (30%)

-Report (70%)
+Examination (70%)

-Resit Assessment: Coursework reassessment instrument (100%)
+Resit Assessment: Examination (Resit instrument) (100%)

-Assessment Description: Presentation and report on an individual topic.
+Assessment Description: Assignment 1: Short report and group presentation/video

+The exam will be a regular closed-book 2h exam.

-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort